Azerbaijani and U.S. officials suggest plane that crashed may have been hit by weapons fire

 Asadov said that the noises sounded like something hitting the plane from outside.
 Shortly afterwards, he sustained a sudden injury like a “deep wound, the arm was lacerated as if someone hit me in the arm with an ax,” he added.
 He denied a claim from Kazakh officials that an oxygen canister exploded inside the plane.

-Another survivor, Jerova Salihat, told Azerbaijani television in an interview in the hospital that “something exploded” near her leg.
+Two other survivors recounted hearing explosions before the plane went down: Jerova Salihat told Azerbaijani television in an interview in the hospital that “something exploded” near her leg, and Vafa Shabanova said that “there were two explosions in the sky, and an hour and a half later the plane crashed to the ground.”

 Dmitry Yadrov, head of Russia’s civil aviation authority Rosaviatsia, said Friday that as the plane was preparing to land in Grozny in deep fog, Ukrainian drones were targeting the city, prompting authorities to close the area to air traffic.